 A: Yes.
 An easy way to remember what a supervisor cannot do is to think of the acronym “TIPS,” which stands for Threaten, Interrogate, Promise and Surveillance.

 Supervisors are not allowed to threaten employees that adverse employment action will occur if they vote for a union.
 Supervisors cannot interrogate (ask questions of) lower-level employees regarding their opinion about unions or whether those employees will vote for or against the union.
 Supervisors cannot promise benefits in exchange for a vote against unionization.
 Lastly, supervisors cannot spy on lower-level employees in an effort to ascertain employees’ stance regarding unionization.

 However, supervisors are allowed to express facts, opinions, and give factual accounts of union experiences to lower-level employees without violating the law.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by attorney Matthew Austin of the Mason Law Firm Co., LPA in Dublin.
+It was originally prepared by Columbus attorney Matthew Austin and updated by Toledo attorney Marilyn L. Widman of Widman & Franklin LLC.